gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 Gluon spin: $$\sim 20-30\%$$.
 Orbital angular momentum: $$\sim 40-50\%$$.

-The **proton spin puzzle** —
+The **proton spin puzzle**,
-the decomposition of the proton spin among quarks, gluons, and orbital motion — is not fully resolved.
+the decomposition of the proton spin among quarks, gluons, and orbital motion, is not fully resolved.

-The decomposition itself is gauge-dependent — defining "quark spin" and "gluon spin" separately requires a gauge choice.
+The decomposition itself is gauge-dependent: defining "quark spin" and "gluon spin" separately requires a gauge choice.